Congratulations on choosing Conestoga

 - Full-time internationally trained (immigrants) applications are completed through ontariocolleges.ca.

-- Review specific transcript information on ontariocolleges.ca to learn what documentation is required with your application.
+- Review transcript requirements on ontariocolleges.ca to learn what documentation is required with your application.

 Please note: A non-refundable application fee must be paid with your application to ontariocolleges.ca.
-Conestoga College code is CONS.
-Remember your ontariocolleges.ca application number - you’ll need it later.
+The code for Conestoga College is CONS.
+Remember your ontariocolleges.ca application number - you'll need it later.

 - Register for trade school on the apprentice web portal.

 Accepting your offer